-Note 4.1 The LAN9116 10/100 PHY CRS signal operates in two modes: Active and Low.
-When in Active mode, CRS will transition high and low upon line activity, where a high value indicates a carrier has been detected.
-In Low mode, CRS stays low and does not indicate carrier detection.
-The CRS signal cannot be used as a verification method of transmitted packets when transmitting in 10 or 100 Mbps in full-duplex mode.
+Note 4.1 The LAN9215 10/100 PHY internal CRS signal operates in two modes: Active and Low.
+When in Active mode, the internal CRS will transition high and low upon line activity, where a high value indicates a carrier has been detected.
+In Low mode, the internal CRS stays low and does not indicate carrier detection.
+The internal CRS signal and No Carrier (bit 10 of the TX Status word) cannot be used as a verification method of transmitted packets when transmitting in 10/100 Mbps full-duplex mode.